Home · Pricing

 The audit is charged upfront and credited toward the first retainer month if ongoing management begins.
 Operational responsibility does not start during this phase.
 Either party may choose not to proceed without penalty.

 Retainer-based management prioritizes continuity, prevention, and calm operations over reactive support.
-Most clients engage on a retainer basis for long-term infrastructure care, with pricing typically ranging from high hundreds to low thousands USD per infrastructure per month.
+Most clients engage on a retainer basis for long-term infrastructure care, with pricing typically ranging from high hundreds to low thousands of euros per infrastructure per month.

 Included